 Hi folks, After 13 years on SSRIs and SNRIs I stopped taking them due to parkinsonism, and it turned out that they were causing the rapid cycling up and down high to low mood swings in my bipolar disorder as well as the ramp up into mania.
 I didn't taper off as I read that it only affects the short term withdrawal syndrome and not the long term, plus as soon as I dropped the dose I went into the full rage and needed to get it over and done with as soon as possible (2 weeks of the bad bit).
 I experienced a number of symptoms including The Rage, Tardive Akithisia, Depression, Anxiety, Suicidal Impulses, Intrusive thoughts, Dissociation, Depersonalisation and a wrecked concentration span.
 I have started a website to collect some writings of people's experiences in long term SSRI and SNRI withdrawal, or of the rage in the short term syndrome.
 They would be a blog post of the whole experience rather than journal entries, maybe following up later with another post.
 I have started the site and put my experience on it (which needs rewriting) and was hoping to seek writings from folks on this site, if that's ok to ask folks to contribute?
 Support for my broken brain would also be nice.
 At one point I actually thought I was in hell.
 This is my site https://ssriwithdrawal.wixsite.com/discontinuation and I would love to hear your thoughts on the site, my writing and any ideas you might have.
 My email address is on the site, I hope this forum doesn't block my link, I would request that admin let it through as I am not a spammer, just a broken person trying to find meaning in other people's experiences.
 If the link is blocked you can email me at ssriwithdrawal *at* mail *dot* com (please let this though).
 For me this is my proactive way of holding it together, please help!

-Yogagirl38 posted a topic in Symptoms and self-careHi!
+Yogagirl38 replied to Hopeful's topic in Symptoms and self-careHi!
 I have a very long post on this forum under the introductory part but I would like to run a poll.
 Have you experienced muscle twitching called benign fasiculations?
 Tremors at rest?
 Facial grimacing?
 Any other dyskinesia/dystopia/ or tic?
 The next part: What medications were you on?
 Did this start shortly after starting the medication?
 Or did it start within a 2 month period after you stopped the medication?
 The purpose of this poll is for my own curiosity.
 Thank you for your time!